How Long Does a Divorce Take in Florida ? was last modified: March 10th, 2018 by Howard Iken

 Depositions – the hallmark of a high-conflict case

-When either side conducts a deposition it is usually as sign the case is high conflict.
+When either side conducts a deposition it is usually a sign the case is high conflict.
 It is also a reliable indicator the divorce case will be extended in length – far past the ordinary case.
-Depositions are an out of court proceeding where each attorney asks questions and a court reporter types everything down.
+Depositions are an out-of-court proceeding where each attorney asks questions and a court reporter types everything down.
 Each deposition can consume significant time and money.

 Divorce Trials and Preparation

 The final trial in a divorce case can last anywhere between 4 hours and 2 weeks.
 The most typical trials are one day in length.
-While a divorce trial only lasts one day – the preparation and lead in to a trial can take up to a year.
-But the typical prep and lead in to a one-day trial is approximately 5 months.
+While a divorce trial only lasts one day – the preparation and lead to a trial can take up to a year.
+But the typical prep and lead into a one-day trial is approximately 5 months.

 Summary